Steve and I wanted to share some personal updates with you as we reached another milestone in our marriage.

 It was, why is this baby crying?
 What did we do wrong?
-You know?
 And I think some couples could easily say, it’s your fault.
 You did this, you know, but we figured out a way to make it work

 Carrie: or to give each other ideas without getting defensive,